 - You tell him/her things about yourself that you have not shared with your spouse.

-- You tell “little white lies” intentionally to your spouse to talk to and/or see him/her.
+- Telling “little white lies” to your spouse to talk to and/or see him/her is no big deal.

 - You are distracted when he/she is around.